 As I watched the COVID-19 finally reach Australian shores, I denied its existence.
 Despite a man in my city dying.

 I read about the hordes of people panic buying toilet paper and pasta, hand sanitizer, tuna, diced tomato and even bloody flour.
+Now people do lots of things in pandemic times.
 I denied is being that serious, until I saw it.

 This looks like a regular shop (which is unfortunate for me as a dramatic photo would’ve been cool).
 Let me assure you, the person in front of me purchase two pallettes worth of diced tomatoes, over 6 bottles of hand sanitiser, loads of flour, pasta, rolls and rolls of toilet paper and frozen foods.